junwai/Game/Game Rules.md

 ## Reaction
 - Expend a Reaction point to use a Reaction
 - Reactions may be used whenever the conditions described by the reaction ability are met
+- If no specific conditions are described in the ability, you can use that Reaction any time
 - In general, Reactions can be used after (or sometimes before) a 'step' in the game has occurred.
 A 'step' includes taking any action by using a point, evaluating the effect of using of a point, taking damage, losing health, etc.
 - Reaction points refresh after each round
+- Reactions cannot be taken when your unit is eliminated

 ## Damage
 - Damage is the value associated with an initiated base attack